mdda/mdda.github.io/_posts/AI/2014-09-30-hinton-nlp-tree-bootstrap.md

   * Also interesting, for using Restricted Boltzman Machines (though not explained here why they've "moved on", nor even mentioned, but to refer to previous benchmark results) : [Three new graphical models for statistical language modelling - (Mnih and Hinton 2007)](https://www.cs.toronto.edu/~amnih/papers/threenew.pdf)

 ### Ideas to Follow-Up

+The paper [Learning word embeddings efficiently with noise-contrastive estimation - (Mhih 2013)](https://www.cs.toronto.edu/~amnih/papers/wordreps.pdf) seems to supercede this approach (the tree-element of which is also taken up in [Efficient Estimation of Word Representations in Vector Space - (Mikolov et al, 2013)](http://arxiv.org/abs/1301.3781)).
+Will look at the former next.